newlogic/smartscanner-android-api/README.md

 This library provides methods that can be called to initiate scanning of MRZ, barcode, and [ID PASS Lite](https://github.com/idpass/idpass-lite) cards, instead of manually creating and calling intents.

+**Note: The library's API might keep evolving before we reach v1.0, so be careful when upgrading between these pre-v1.0 versions.
+Starting at v1.0 we will be careful in introducing breaking API changes.**

 ## Installation

 Declare Maven Central repository in the dependency configuration, then add this library in the dependencies.
 An example using `build.gradle`: